hakierka/ecommerce-scrapper/README.md

 ## Solution

-### Initial Request
+The solution to this problem was to create an algorithm that overcomes the limitation of the API by creating requests for specific price ranges of products.
+This ensures that all products are scraped and accumulated into a single array called `products`.

+Here's how the requests work:

-The script initiates the process by making an initial request to the API without any query parameters.
-This fetches the first 1000 products and provides the total number of available products.
+1. **Initial Request:** The script first makes an initial request to the API without any query parameters.
+This returns the first 1000 products and the total number of products available.
+The total number of products is important because it helps us determine how many subsequent requests we need to make.

-### Subsequent Requests
-To overcome the API limitation, the script calculates price ranges based on the total number of products and a maximum price of $100,000.
-It then makes subsequent requests to the API with calculated `minPrice` and `maxPrice` parameters, ensuring all products are fetched.
+2. **Calculating Price Ranges:** The script then calculates the price range for subsequent requests based on the total number of products and the maximum price of $100,000.
+The idea is to divide the entire price range ($0 to $100,000) into smaller ranges such that each range contains approximately 1000 products.
+This is done by dividing the maximum price by the ceiling of the total number of products divided by 1000.

+3. **Subsequent Requests:** The script then makes subsequent requests to the API with the `minPrice` and `maxPrice` query parameters set to these calculated price ranges.
+Each request will return products within a specific price range, and since each price range contains approximately 1000 products, we can retrieve all products with multiple requests.

+This approach effectively overcomes the limitation of the API by making multiple requests for specific price ranges.
+It ensures that all products are scraped and accumulated into a single array, regardless of the total number of products available on the API.

-### Testing
+## Testing

-The script's functionality is tested using the Jest framework.
-The tests mock the API response and verify if the `scrapeProducts` function correctly retrieves all products and returns them in an array.
+The script is tested using the `jest` testing framework.
+The tests mock the API response and check if the `scrapeProducts` function correctly scrapes all products from the API and returns them in an array.

 ## Adapting the Solution to a Real API